mdenisov/marionette-resources/README.md

 ```

-Instantiating the App router will expose the `appResources` to the Resources APIs and automatically configure the routes.
+Instantiating the `AppRouter` will expose the `appResources` to the Resources APIs and automatically configure the routes.
 Each resource that contains both url and action methods will generate a route.

 ```js
 router = new Marionette.AppRouter({